Have you been declined for life insurance before? Do you worry that a company might deny you coverage in the future for a pre-existing condition?

 You must 18 years or older to apply for this policy.
 You can keep renewing until you are 80 years old.

-The 2 products which you can select include provide for death benefits up to:
+The 5 products which you can select include provide face amounts in $10k increments:

 As with most Guaranteed Issue products, this one comes with a 2 year graded death benefit.
 This means that a smaller death benefit is paid out if death does not occur from an accident.
 The full death benefit is paid out from day 1 if death is accidental.

-Should you die within the first 2 years and death is not an accident, your beneficiaries would receive the following:
+Should you pass on within the first 2 years and death is not an accident, your beneficiaries would receive the following:

 After the first 2 year period has elapsed from the date of issue, your beneficiary will receive 100% of the face value of the policy, regardless of cause.